(= ФェФ=) toji

 CUDA Program Structure

 In practise, such a 'transparent' outsourcing model can be very inefficient because of all the copying of data back and forth.
-Its better to keep large and important data structures on the device and simplt invoke device functions on them from the host code.
+Its better to keep large and important data structures on the device and simply invoke device functions on them from the host code.
 A good parallel code won't move a lot of data between device and the host.

 Device global memory and data transfer